MaximHelio/MaximHelio/README.md

 ### Hi there👋
-### This is an engineer who enjoys experimentaion in life.
+### This is an engineer who enjoys experimentation in life.
 ### To visualize your novel idea in reality,🧙‍♀️

 🕵️‍♀️ I’m currently working as a software engineer.